jaylong255/aws-vpc-setup/README.md

 8. From the "Actions" dropdown, click associate address.

 *NOTE: That last step is documented as failing.
 Looking back, it appears that this step may be automated.
 It looks like AWS generated on for me that ended up being attached to the elastic IP for me.
 Again, I'll watch more closely next time I follow these docs so I can improve this part.*

+# That's It!
+You now have a secure VPC with all of the infrastructure you need to make your instances public on the web, while also protecting them from access but allowing your team to tunnel into any of them through a single bastion.

+Next, I'll be adding a docs about Load Balancing, AutoScaling and CodeDeploy with BitBucket Pipelines.